-If you’re just starting to take your online marketing seriously, you may be looking for the most affordable business websites out there… but will a “cheap” website really give your business what it needs to succeed online?
+If you’re just starting to take your online marketing seriously, you may be looking for the most affordable business websites out there to quickly jumpstart your online presence.
+But will a “cheap” website really give your business what it takes to succeed online?

-The 3 A’s of building a new website
+The three A’s of building a new website

-1. Affordable – Of course you want to choose a website that you can afford.
+Of course you want to choose a website or hire a website developer that you can afford.
 But you also need to think about both what you can afford to spend today… and what you can afford to invest for tomorrow.

-Plenty of affordable business websites are built by business owners using a DIY website platform, and a lot of them are lacking the basic things that make a site work:
+Plenty of affordable business websites are built by business owners using a DIY website platform, or built by someone they’ve hired off of Craigslist that promises to do a great job for pennies.
+A lot of these sites are lacking the basic elements of a successful website:

-- Do they have everything they need in the content and code to attract search engines?
+- Does it have everything it needs in the content and code to attract search engines?

-- When they need to be updated, does that business owner have time to change pictures, add new menu items, or redesign the entire site to keep it “fresh”?
+- When it needs to be updated, do you have the time or know-how to change pictures, add new menu items, or redesign the entire site to keep it “fresh”?

-An affordable business website is about much more than just the sticker price.
-It’s about what you want your site to do, and how much time and effort you’re willing to put into it (or pay someone else to put into it).
+An affordable business website is about much more than the sticker price.
+Anyone can build a cheap website by using a template and replacing words and images.
+Your site is only as good as the amount of effort and time you’re willing to put into it (or pay someone else to).

-2. Accessible – You need to be sure that everyone can FIND your website and then USE it when they get there.
+You need to be sure that everyone can find your website and then use it when they get there.
 That means your site needs to work for search engines and potential customers on both computers and mobile devices.
+Consider the following: